savinash47/nativeCameraroll/README.md

 # react-native-camera-photos-access-example

-- This project shows an example of how we can access camera and photos in react native apps.
+- This project shows an example of how one can use camera and photos in react native apps.

-- Uses react native CameraRoll api to access photos and react-native-camera package for accessing camera.
+- Uses react native CameraRoll api to access photos and react-native-camera npm package for accessing camera.

 - It can be easily used in any project by just updating the styles as per your needs.

+- I am passing state into every component back and forth right now to maintain the state for the app.
+But a better state management tool like Redux or flux is good to use.
+It is out of the scope of this project.

+- For camera there is functionality for flash mode on/off/auto and switching between front/rear camera.

-- Right now I have added the support for portrait and Landscape Right Orientation
+- Right now I have added the support for portrait and Landscape Right Orientation.

 - So far I have tested this on IOS and it works perfectly fine.